 This is a great place to start.
 If you want to reconnect with people in your life, make the space around you inviting.
 If you’re surrounded by piles of magazines, discarded mail, or clutter,, how is anyone supposed to come in and sit down for a chat?
 Studies show that clutter and messiness contribute to fatigue and depression, which, of course, chronic pain contributes to as well.
 Take control of your space.
 Make it neat and inviting.
 You’ll be amazed at how good this one simple step can make you feel!

 I know this one can super tough, but it is vital to your overall wellness.
-The Pathways app is a great way to get started moving a little bit at a time.
+The Pathways app (update Aug 2023: Pathways is now a web app!
+Start our program here) is a great way to get started moving a little bit at a time.
 Movement will increase your energy which will make you feel like you can engage with the outside world.
 Start small and keep building!

 For some people, pets are a great way to lift their mood, make them to think outside their own pain and situation, and have a nonjudgmental, ever-loving shoulder to cry on.
 Not everyone is a pet person, but for some people, getting a dog, cat, fish, or other critter can be a catalyst to a more active and full life.
 Be honest with yourself before you head to the pet store.
 Make sure you are physically and economically able to care for another creature.

 Community support groups can be a fantastic way to share your story with others and connect with people who intimately understand your struggle.
 It also offers you an opportunity to help others by giving them support.
 Check online or with your doctor for groups in your area.